 And again, if you find a cheaper travel insurance than HCC Medical (Atlas Travel), please let me know!!

-2. The well-known, mid price option
+2. The well-known, mid-priced option for international travel insurance

 The prices are usually very competitive, although, as with HCC Medical, they do not cover some activities.
 Check the policy to see if it suits you.